Ski touring in Rogers Pass and the Winter Permit System

 Winter

-Rogers Pass in Glacier National Park is a popular backcountry ski touring destination with an average of 14 m of snowfall a year.
-It is also home to the world’s largest mobile avalanche control program.
+Rogers Pass in Glacier National Park is a popular backcountry ski touring destination with an average of 14 metres of snowfall a year.
+It is also home to the world's largest mobile avalanche control program.
 This means that explosive artillery fire is regularly used on mountain slopes to protect highway and railway traffic from natural avalanches.
 The Winter Permit System separates skiers from these explosives and the resulting avalanches.

 Learn it.
 Get your permit.